Father Of 7-Year-Old Peter Cuacuas Faces Arraignment In Starvation Case

 NEWBURGH, N.Y.
 (CBSNewYork) — The father of a boy who starved to death in Orange County is due in court Thursday.

-Arturo Cuacuas is set to be arraigned on charges in connection to the death of his 7-year-old son, Peter.READ MORE: Statue Of Liberty Celebrates 135th Birthday
+Arturo Cuacuas is set to be arraigned on charges in connection to the death of his 7-year-old son, Peter.READ MORE: FDNY Unions Protest Vaccine Mandate For NYC Workers, First Responders: 'We Currently Have A Staffing Shortage As It Is'

-The boy weighed just 37 pounds when he died in February.READ MORE: FDNY Union To Protest NYC Vaccine Mandate Thursday Outside Gracie Mansion
+The boy weighed just 37 pounds when he died in February.READ MORE: Human Remains Discovered In Southern California Identified As Missing New Jersey Woman Lauren Cho

 Police said Cuacuas’ girlfriend, Felicia Bravo, was Peter’s main caretaker.
-She was charged with second-degree murder.MORE NEWS: Man Facing Murder Charges After Jeanette Willem Killed With Hammer At Northvale Industrial Complex
+She was charged with second-degree murder.MORE NEWS: More Than $10,000 Worth Of Handbags Stolen From Christian Louboutin Store In Manhattan

 Cuacuas is charged with criminally negligent homicide.